 Cash incentives for qualified foreign investments in free trade zones, foreign investment zones, free economic zones, industrial complexes, and similar facilities;

-Tax and cash incentives for the creation and expansion of workplaces for high-tech business plants and research and development centers;
+Tax and cash incentives for the creation and expansion of workplaces for high-tech businesses, factories, and research and development centers;

-Grants for establishment of convenience facilities for foreigners;
+Grants for establishment of community facilities for foreigners;

-The ROKG does not issue guarantees or jointly finance foreign direct investment projects.
+Note that corporate tax exemption for foreign direct investment is limited to firms registered by the end of 2018.
+The ROK government does not issue guarantees or jointly finance foreign direct investment projects.

 Foreign Trade Zones/Free Ports/Trade Facilitation

 The Ministry of Economy and Finance (MOEF) administers tax and other incentives to stimulate advanced technology transfer and investment in high-technology services.
-There are three types of special areas for foreign investment (i.e., Free Economic Zones, Free Investment Zones, and Tariff Free Zones), where favorable tax incentives and other support for investors are available.
-The ROK aims to attract more foreign investment by promoting its seven Free Economic Zones: Incheon (near Incheon airport); Busan/Jinhae (in South Gyeongsang Province); Gwangyang Bay (in South Gyeongsang Province); Yellow Sea (in South Chungcheong Province); Daegu/Gyeongbuk (in North Gyeongsang Province); East Sea (in Donghae and Gangneung); and Chungbuk (in North Chungcheong Province).
+There are three types of special areas for foreign investment – Free Economic Zones, Free Investment Zones, and Tariff-Free Zones – where favorable tax incentives and other support for investors are available.
+The ROK aims to attract more foreign investment by promoting its seven Free Economic Zones: Incheon (near Incheon airport); Busan/Jinhae (in South Gyeongsang Province); Gwangyang Bay (in South Gyeongsang Province); Gyeonggi (in Gyeonggi Province); Daegu/Gyeongbuk (in North Gyeongsang Province); East Coast (in Donghae and Gangneung); and Chungbuk (in North Chungcheong Province).
 Additional information is available at http://www.fez.go.kr/global/en/index.do.
 There are also 26 Foreign Investment Zones designated by local governments to accommodate industrial sites for foreign investors.
-Special considerations for foreign investors vary among these options.
+Special considerations for foreign investors vary among these zones.
 In addition, there are four foreign-exclusive industrial complexes in Gyeonggi Province designed to provide inexpensive land, with the national and local governments providing assistance for leasing or selling in the sites at discounted rates.

 Performance and Data Localization Requirements

 Property rights and interests are enforced under the Civil Act.
-Mortgages and liens exist, and the ROK’s recording system is reliable.
 The Alien Land Acquisition Act (amended in 1998) extends to non-resident foreigners and foreign corporations the same rights as Koreans in land purchase and use.
 The Real Estate Investment Trust (REIT) Act supports indirect investments in real estate and restructuring of corporations.
 The REIT Act allows investors to invest funds through an asset management company and in real property such as office buildings, business parks, shopping malls, hotels, and serviced apartments.
-Property interests are enforced, and there is a reliable system for registering mortgages and liens, managed by the courts.Legally-purchased property cannot revert to other owners, but squatters may have very limited rights in special situations, such as a right to cultivation of unoccupied land.
+Property rights are enforced, and there is a reliable system for registering mortgages and liens, managed by the courts.Legally-purchased property cannot revert to other owners.
+Squatters may have limited rights to cultivation of unoccupied land.

 Intellectual Property Rights

-Industry sources have expressed overall satisfaction with the ROK legal framework, calling Korea a “model Asian nation” for IPR protection.
-In July 2019, an amendment to the Unfair Competition Prevention and Trade Secret Protection Act entered into force with the following broad effects: reduced requirements for secrecy on the part of information owners; broadened scope of what constitutes “theft;” and increased statutory punishments for trade secret theft.
-KIPO suspended 7,662 online transactions on the year, up from 6,181 cases in 2018; and closed 340 illegal online shopping malls in 2019, up from 225 in 2018.
-KIPO also introduced a new system in April 2019 that rewards private citizens for reporting counterfeit goods for sale online.
-KCS handled 273 border enforcement cases for goods worth an estimated USD 600 million in 2019, annual increases of 56 percent and 26 percent, respectively.
-Trademark enforcement accounted for 89 percent of these cases, which were mostly for counterfeit watches, apparel and other consumer goods.
-KCS focused its enforcement efforts on online overseas direct purchases.
-KCS also promoted IPR protection by posting public service announcements on public transportation and via social media.
+Industry sources have expressed overall satisfaction with the ROK legal framework, calling the ROK a model for IPR protection in Asia.
+In July 2019, an amendment to the Unfair Competition Prevention and Trade Secret Protection Act entered into force with the following broad effects: Reduced requirements for secrecy by information owners, broadened scope of what constitutes “theft,” and increased statutory punishments for trade secret theft.
+KIPO suspended 10,446 online transactions in 2020, up from 7,662 cases in 2019, and closed 394 illegal online shopping malls in 2020, up from 340 in 2019.
+Since April 2019, KIPO rewards private citizens for reporting counterfeit goods for sale online, identifying 121,536 cases in 2019 and 126,542 in 2020.
+KCS handled 176 border enforcement cases in 2020 for goods worth an estimated USD 237 million.
+Trademark enforcement accounted for over 88 percent of cases, mostly for counterfeit watches, handbags, and apparel.
+KCS focused its enforcement efforts on online overseas direct purchases, which rose 40 percent by volume and 20 percent by value year-on-year in 2020.
+KCS also promoted IPR protection by posting public service announcements on public transportation and social media.

-The Korea Exchange (KRX) is comprised of a stock exchange, futures market, and stock market following a 2005 merger of the Korea Stock Exchange, Korea Futures Exchange, and Korean Securities Dealers Automated Quotations (KOSDAQ) stock market.
-It is tracked by the Korea Composite Stock Price Index (KOSPI) and has an effective regulatory system that encourages portfolio investment.
+The ROK has an effective regulatory system that encourages portfolio investment.
+The Korea Exchange (KRX) is comprised of a stock exchange, futures market, and stock market following the 2005 merger of the Korea Stock Exchange, Korea Futures Exchange, and Korean Securities Dealers Automated Quotations (KOSDAQ) stock markets.
+It is tracked by the Korea Composite Stock Price Index (KOSPI).
 There is sufficient liquidity in the market to enter and exit sizeable positions.
-In 2019, over 2,000 companies were listed with a combined market capitalization of USD 1.4 trillion.
+At the end of February 2021, over 2,400 companies were listed with a combined market capitalization of USD 2.2 trillion.
 The ROK government uses various incentives, such as tax breaks, to facilitate the free flow of financial resources into the product and factor markets.
 The ROK does not restrict payments and transfers for current international transactions, in accordance with the general obligations of member states under International Monetary Fund (IMF) Article VIII.
 Credit is allocated on market terms.
-The private sector has access to a variety of credit instruments, but non-resident foreigners are unable to borrow money in South Korean won, although they can issue bonds in local currency.
+The private sector has access to a variety of credit instruments.
+While non-resident foreigners can issue bonds in South Korean won, they are otherwise unable to borrow money in local currency.
 Foreign portfolio investors enjoy open access to the ROK stock market.
-Aggregate foreign investment ceilings were abolished in 1998, and foreign investors owned 37.6 percent of benchmark KOSPI stocks and 10.1 percent of the KOSDAQ at the end of 2019.
-Foreign portfolio investment decreased slightly over the past year, reflecting slowing global growth.
+Aggregate foreign investment ceilings were abolished in 1998, and foreign investors owned 36.7 percent of benchmark KOSPI stocks and 9.9 percent of the KOSDAQ as of February 2021.
+Foreign portfolio investment decreased slightly over the past year.
+Foreign investors owned 31.7 percent of benchmark stocks and 7.7 percent of listed bonds, according to the Financial Services Commission in March 2021.
+U.S. investors represent 41.4 percent of total foreign holdings, a gradual increase over the last three years.
+The ROK Financial Services Commission in March 2020 banned the short-selling of stocks to stabilize stock price volatility during the COVID-19 pandemic.
+The ban is currently set to expire in May 2021.

 Money and Banking System

-Financial sector reforms enacted to increase transparency and promote investor confidence are often cited as one reason for the ROK’s rapid rebound from the 2008 global financial crisis.
-These reforms aimed to increase transparency and investor confidence and generally purge the sector of moral hazard.
+Financial sector reforms enacted to increase transparency and promote investor confidence are often cited as a reason for the ROK’s rapid rebound from the 2008 global financial crisis.
 Since 1998, the ROK government has recapitalized its banks and non-bank financial institutions, closed or merged weak financial institutions, resolved many non-performing assets, introduced internationally-accepted risk assessment methods and accounting standards for banks, forced depositors and investors to assume appropriate levels of risk, and taken steps to help end the policy-directed lending of the past.
-These reforms addressed the weak supervision and poor lending practices in the South Korean banking system that helped cause and exacerbate the 1997-98 Asian financial crisis.
-The ROK banking sector is healthy overall, with a low non-performing loan ratio of 0.77 percent at the end of 2019, dropping 0.2 percent from the prior year.
-Korean commercial banks held more than USD 3.3 trillion in total assets at the end of 2019.
+These reforms addressed the weak supervision and poor lending practices in the Korean banking system that helped cause and exacerbate the 1997-1998 Asian financial crisis.
+The ROK banking sector is healthy overall, with a low non-performing loan ratio of 0.28 percent at the end of 2020, dropping 0.09 percentage points from the prior year.
+Korean commercial banks held more than USD 3.3 trillion in total assets at the end of 2020.
 Foreign commercial banks or branches can establish local operations, which would be subject to oversight by ROK financial regulators.
 The ROK has not lost any correspondent banking relationships in the past three years, nor are any relationships in jeopardy.
-There are no restrictions on a foreigner’s ability to establish a bank account in Korea.
+There are no legal restrictions on a foreigner’s ability to establish a bank account in the ROK; however, commercial banks may refuse to accept foreign nationals as customers unless they show local residency or identification documents.
 The Bank of Korea (BOK) is the central bank.

 Foreign Exchange and Remittances

-In categories open to investment, foreign exchange banks must be notified in advance of applications for foreign investment.
 All ROK banks, including branches of foreign banks, are permitted to deal in foreign exchange.
-In effect, these notifications are pro forma, and approval can be processed within three hours.
-Applications may be denied only on specific grounds, including national security, public order and morals, international security obligations, and health and environmental concerns.
-Exceptions to the advance notification approval system exist for project categories subject to joint-venture requirements and certain projects in the distribution sector.
-According to the Foreign Exchange Transaction Act (FETA), transactions that could harm international peace or public order, such as money laundering and gambling, require additional monitoring or screening.
+Applicants must notify foreign exchange banks in advance of applications for foreign investment.
+In effect, these notifications are pro forma, and can be approved within hours.
+Applications are denied only on specific grounds, including national security, public order and morals, international security obligations, and health and environmental concerns.
+Exceptions to the advance notification approval system exist for project categories subject to joint-venture requirements and certain projects in the shipping and distribution sector.
+According to the Foreign Exchange Transaction Act (FETA, as noted), transactions that could harm international peace or public order require additional monitoring or screening for concerns such as money laundering or gambling.
 Three specific types of transactions are restricted:

 Non-residents are not permitted to buy won-denominated hedge funds, including forward currency contracts;